-Active members will have their contribution rate for the forthcoming tax year based on the rates in Table 1.
-New starters who join the LGPS part way through any tax year must be allocated a contribution rate based on their full time equivalent rate of pensionable pay at date of joining (see section 5 sub-paragraph (d) on page 3).
+Members who are active on 31st March 2009 will have their contribution rate for 2009/10 based on the 2008/09 table.
+New starters who join the LGPS on or after 1st April 2009 must be allocated a contribution rate based on their full time equivalent rate of pensionable pay at date of joining (see page 2 paragraph (d)).